Football in Croatia: History

 Following these policies, Građanski was rebranded into NK Dinamo Zagreb, U.S. Fiumana (CS Olimpia's name under the Italian fascist regime) became S.C.F.
 Quarnero in Yugoslavia, ŽŠK Victoria became NK Lokomotiva in Zagreb, and dozens of other less famous clubs followed suit.
 Most clubs had henceforth to explicitly display loyalty to the new regime, and it was common for them to feature the communist red star as part of a new emblem, often paired with proletarian sounding and appealing identities.
 Among the victims of these changes, some clubs were completely disbanded, including top sides Concordia, PNIŠK and HAŠK, as well as major ethnic Croat clubs in today's Bosnia and Herzegovina, SAŠK and HŠK Zrinjski Mostar.
 One of the very few large Croatian clubs to avoid restructuring was Hajduk Split, who had refused to participate in the fascist Croatian competition and had strong links with the partisan army of Tito.

 As Tito broke with Stalin, in the 1950s most sport unions reverted to purely football clubs.
 Over the following decades, Croatian clubs performed well in the Yugoslav First League and the Yugoslav Cup.
 Hajduk and Dinamo formed one half of the Big Four of Yugoslav football (the other two being FK Partizan and Red Star Belgrade).
 Rijeka won 2 Yugoslav cups.
 In 1967, Zlatko Čajkovski of German club Bayern Munich became the only Croatian manager to win the European Cup Winners' Cup.
 After Croatia gained independence in the 1990s, the football federation was reconstituted and joined the international associations.
 The Croatian internationals from the 1987 FIFA World Youth Championship-winning team went on to achieve more success, spawning the "golden generation" who finished in third place at the 1998 FIFA World Cup.
 Since then, Croatia has continued to produce top players.
-At the more recent Euro 2008, they famously beat 2006 FIFA World Cup bronze medalists Germany 2–1 in a shock win but exited the tournament courtesy of a penalty shoot-out defeat to Turkey in the quarterfinals.
+At the more recent Euro 2008, they beat 2006 FIFA World Cup bronze medalists Germany 2–1 in a shock win but exited the tournament courtesy of a penalty shoot-out defeat to Turkey in the quarterfinals.
 The national team's best performance came at the 2018 World Cup, where they finished as runners-up, losing 2–4 to France in the final.
-38% of the Croatians watched the 2018 FIFA World Cup final.
+38% of Croats watched the 2018 FIFA World Cup final.
 Croatia followed the achievement by again finishing third in the 2022 World Cup, after a 2–1 win over Morocco.